burnedpopcorn/UTMT-Enhanced-Tools/README.md

 - [Better ExportGMS2Enums Script](https://github.com/burnedpopcorn/UTMT-Enhanced-Tools/tree/main/BetterExportGMS2Enums)

-(Only needed for decompiling projects with UnderAnalyzer)
+(Currently only works for decompiling projects with UnderAnalyzer)

 > Info and Credits are found in the're respective READMEs
 >